Doug and Mike Starn: Biography

 The Starn brothers gained international attention at the 1987 Whitney Biennial.
 The Starns have been primarily working conceptually with photography for the past two and a half decades.
 They are recognized for their penetrating conceptualization of light.
 They employ this as a metaphor for the driving force of creativity and intelligence, and for how we live our lives.
 Concerned largely with interconnection and interdependence, chaos, time, organic systems and structures.
-They continue defying categorization, effectively combining traditionally separate disciplines such as photography, sculpture, architecture.
+They continue defying categorization, effectively combining traditionally separate disciplines such as photography, sculpture and architecture.

 The Starns were represented by Leo Castelli from 1989 until his death in 1999.
 Their work has been the object of numerous museum and gallery exhibitions worldwide.
-Gravity of Light a monographic publication (Skira/Rizzoli 2012) based on the eponymous exhibit, follows Attracted to Light (Blind Spot/powerHouse 2003) and Doug and Mike Starn (Abrams 1990).
+Gravity of Light, a monographic publication (Skira/Rizzoli 2012) based on the eponymous exhibit, follows Attracted to Light (Blind Spot/powerHouse 2003) and Doug and Mike Starn (Abrams 1990).
 Their pieces are represented in important public and private collections internationally.
 They have received two National Endowment for the Arts Grant; The International Center for Photography's Infinity Award for Fine Art Photography in 1992; and, artists in residency at NASA in the mid-nineties.
 Their first permanent installation (glass, metal, and a stone mosaic) titled See it split, see it change, was inaugurated at the South Ferry subway terminal.